zendframework/zend-coding-standard/docs/book/v2/coding-style-guide.md

 > ### Additional Zend Framework rules
 >
-> There MAY NOT be a space before a semicolon.
-Redundant semicolons SHOULD be avoided.
+> There MUST NOT be a space before a semicolon.
+Redundant semicolons SHOULD be
+> avoided.

 ### 2.4 Indenting and Spacing